Our Books

 War fascinates us, but what do we really know about its nature?
 Strategia is the product of Colonel Oliviero’s decades-long intellectual quest to address this fundamental query.
 His work offers both the serious student and the casual reader a foundation stone upon which to build a deeper understanding of military thought and theory, and thereby a richer appreciation of mankind’s deadliest pursuit.
 READ MORE

 Praxis Tacticum: The Art, Science and Practice of Military Tactics is an essential primer on tactics by Colonel Chuck Oliviero.
 Modern militaries claim that they are professional bodies, responsible to teach, control and discipline their members.
-But at least one aspect of this claim is poorly executed: tactics are not taught to junior leaders, which is why this practical guide is essential reading for all junior leaders, officers and NCOs alike.
+But at least one aspect of this claim is poorly executed: tactics are not taught to junior leaders, which is why this is essential reading.
 READ MORE

 Under the flag of the United Nations, Canada sent its soldiers into the midst of violence and bloodshed to bring peace to the region.
 One of those soldiers was Lieutenant Tom Mykytiuk.
 READ MORE